History and Social Science

 M.A., University of Massachusetts

-Elisa Del Valle is a transformational educator and deep believer of young people.
-She was raised in East New York, Brooklyn and molded by resilient ancestors: strong women who, despite hardship, yielded joy, and her own children who remind her each day that she is here to be taught by them.
-It is from these wisdom guides that she has learned the most about unconditional love and the power of sisterhood.
+Elisa Del Valle is a transformational educator and a deep believer in young people.
+She was raised in East New York, Brooklyn, and molded by resilient ancestors: strong women who, despite hardship, yielded joy, and her own three children, who remind her each day that she is here to be taught by them.
+It is from these wisdom guides that she has learned the most about unconditional love, the power of sisterhood, and education.

-Elisa’s relationship to justice work is an embodied practice rooted in her own liberation and the liberation of others.
+Elisa’s relationship to work is an embodied practice rooted in her own liberation and the liberation of others.
 She defines her work not by what she is against, but by what she is for and the world she wants to be part of.
-She moves in the world as a complex human with the understanding that she became this way because she was simultaneously harmed and loved by family and strangers alike.
-She models vulnerability, radical love, transparency, curiosity, and accountability for the young people she works with.
-They are her greatest motivator for this work and they are who keep her spirit light.
+She moves in the world as a complex human, modeling vulnerability, radical love, transparency, curiosity, and accountability for the communities she is a part of.
+Students are her greatest motivator for this work, and they are who keep her spirit light.

-At Walker’s Elisa serves as the Assistant Head for Student Life and Director of Social Justice and Inclusion.
-Prior to her arrival at Walker’s in 2016, she spent 12 years working in higher education in residential life, student activities, leadership development, and new student orientation at Mount Holyoke College and Wesleyan University.
+At Walker’s Elisa serves as the Assistant Head of School.
+Before she arrived at Walker’s in 2016, she spent 12 years working in higher education in residential life, student activities, leadership development, and new student orientation at Mount Holyoke College and Wesleyan University.
 While at Mount Holyoke, Elisa utilized her passion and graduate degree in Social Justice Education to design a more inclusive curriculum for the residential student experience.
-At Wesleyan, she pursued her passion for justice work on the Presidential Task Force for Equity and Inclusion and was an active voice on issues of Equity and Inclusion amongst her student affairs professionals.
+At Wesleyan, she pursued her passion for systems change work on Michael Roth’s Presidential Task Force for Equity and Inclusion.

 Elisa attended an all-girls high school in New York City before attending Smith College in Northampton, MA.
-As a first-generation college student, she majored in Government and minored in Spanish.
-While working full-time at Mount Holyoke College, Elisa also attended graduate school full-time at the University of Massachusetts, Amherst where she graduated with a Master’s in Social Justice Education.
+As a first-generation college student, she majored in Government and minored in Spanish, traveling to Cuba in her Junior Year.
+While working full-time at Mount Holyoke College, Elisa also attended graduate school full-time at the University of Massachusetts, Amherst, where she graduated with a Master’s in Social Justice Education.

-Elisa is currently the Chair of the Commission on Diversity in Independent Schools (CODIS) through Connecticut’s Association of Independent Schools (CAIS).
+Elisa is currently a trustee for the Connecticut Association of Independent Schools (CAIS).

 Read Full Profile